cisagov/ScubaGear/README.md

 ### Executing against multiple tenants
 ScubaGear creates connections to several M365 services.
 If running against multiple tenants, it is necessary to disconnect those sessions.

 `Invoke-SCuBA` includes the `-DisconnectOnExit` parameter to disconnect each of connection upon exit.
 To disconnect sessions after a run, use `Disconnect-SCuBATenant`.
-The cmdlet disconnects from Azure Active Directory (via MS Graph API), Defender, Exchange Online, Power Platform, SharePoint Online, and Microsoft Teams.
+The cmdlet disconnects from Microsft Entra ID (via MS Graph API), Defender, Exchange Online, Power Platform, SharePoint Online, and Microsoft Teams.

 ```powershell
 Disconnect-SCuBATenant